c5huracan/c5huracan.github.io/_posts/2025-03-28-Search-is-dead.md

 Project:
 Build a simple REST API: Create a basic API that performs CRUD operations (Create, Read, Update, Delete) on a data source (e.g., in-memory, file-based, or a simple database).
 Build a command-line tool: Develop a CLI tool that automates a task (e.g., data transformation, file processing, or interacting with an API).

+...Example truncated...

+Project Ideas (Integrating Multiple Skills)

+Data Pipeline with API and Model Serving:
+Create an Airflow DAG that extracts data from an API (built with Go), transforms the data, trains a machine learning model (using Python), and deploys the model as another REST API (also built with Go) for predictions.
+Real-time Data Ingestion and Analysis:
+Build a system that ingests data from a stream (e.g., Kafka), processes it using Go, and stores it in a data warehouse.
+Then, create an Airflow DAG to run data analysis jobs on the data and generate reports.
+Expose the reports through a REST API.
+Automated Data Quality Monitoring:
+Create an Airflow DAG that runs data quality checks on data in a data warehouse.
+Use Go to implement the data quality checks.
+Expose the results of the checks through a REST API.

+Important Considerations for Fractional Engineer Success:

+Communication: Excellent communication skills are crucial for a fractional role.
+Practice clearly explaining technical concepts and progress updates.
+Time Management: Learn to effectively manage your time and prioritize tasks.
+Documentation: Write clear and concise documentation for your code and projects.
+Collaboration: Be prepared to collaborate with other engineers and stakeholders.
+Continuous Learning: The technology landscape is constantly evolving, so commit to continuous learning.
+Focus on Practical Skills: Prioritize learning skills that are directly applicable to the types of projects you'll be working on.

+Key Tools and Technologies:

+Go: Programming language
+Airflow: Workflow orchestration
+Docker: Containerization
+PostgreSQL/MySQL: Relational databases
+AWS/GCP/Azure: Cloud platforms (familiarity with at least one is helpful)
+Git: Version control
+Python: Data science scripting (primarily for data science tasks, though you can interface Go with Python) Pandas, NumPy, Scikit-learn: Python data science libraries REST API clients: Postman, Insomnia
+How to Adapt This Plan:

+Prioritize: Focus on the skills that are most relevant to the fractional engineer position.
+Adjust Time Estimates: Modify the time estimates based on your existing knowledge and learning speed.
+Seek Feedback: Get feedback from experienced engineers on your progress and areas for improvement.
+Contribute to Open Source: Contribute to open-source projects to gain practical experience and build your portfolio.
+Network: Attend meetups and conferences to connect with other engineers and learn about new technologies.

+By following this learning plan and focusing on practical skills, you'll be well-prepared for a successful fractional engineer career.
+Good luck!
 ```

 Look at that!
 The system found matches for machine learning, Python, R, React, and AWS skills, but identified gaps in Go, Airflow, ETL, REST APIs, and data science.
 Then gemini-2.0-flash generated a detailed, week-by-week learning plan to help you develop those missing skills.